UPDATE: This post has been updated to reflect the government’s response to the review on October 6, 2017

 The tools provided below make it easy to let government know that you support the CEPA recommendations, including the right to a healthy environment

 - Follow us on social media (Facebook, Twitter) and share CEPA content.
 Twitter is especially effective in reaching the ministers!
+You can use our handy twitter tool here!

 - Click here to send a letter to your MP letting them know about the proposed amendments and copying in the key decision-makers